petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 1. The DXP 7.4+ WAR file includes drivers for MariaDB and PostgreSQL.
 Earlier WARs don't have them.
 If the 7.4+ WAR doesn't have the driver for the supported database you're using, download your database vendor's JDBC JAR file and place it in the `$JBOSS_HOME/standalone/deployments/ROOT.war/WEB-INF/shielded-container-lib` folder.

-    Please see the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for a list of supported databases.
+    See the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for a list of supported databases.

 !!! note
     DXP includes a Hypersonic database that is useful for testing purposes. **Do not** use HSQL for production instances.